Skip to content

 • determining responsibility for the cost of delivering or collecting the goods.

-You must ensure that your consignment agreement does not include any ‘unfair contract terms’.
-Suppose such terms are in your consignment agreement, and they are not reasonably necessary to protect your legitimate interests.
-In that case, the unfair terms can be void and unenforceable, and you may face penalties.
+You must ensure that your consignment agreement does not include any unfair contract terms.
+If it does, and you cannot reasonably justify these terms as necessary to protect your legitimate interests, the terms will be unenforceable and you may face penalties.

 Formalities